If you want to start a course business and wonder how much does it cost to create an online course, then you’ll love

 - And more!

-Most of these decisions will be driven by your skill sets, your budget, and the time you have available with you.
+Most of these decisions will be driven by your skill sets, your budget, and the time you have available.

 In the next few chapters, I have covered how these decisions can impact the cost of creating an online course.
 You can then add the individual costs in different sections based on your specific scenario to get the overall cost for your purpose.

 To make it further simpler to estimate the cost, I have divided the course creation process into 3 distinct phases: